MattFerraro/CADmium2/README.md

 # TODO (features)

 - add sketch.get_bounds(), either to sketch or sketchView or both
-- for a sketch, draw a rectangle and put the sketch name on it
 - add ability to edit the name of a step
 - on mouseover for a part name, highlight it in 3D
 - boolean operations